 They nurture, support and offer expert guidance for families during their pregnancy, birth and the early postpartum time.
 There is incredible evidence that shows how birth doulas improve outcomes!

-According to a 2017 Cochrane Database Systematic Review, “Continuous support in labor may improve a number of outcomes for both mother and baby, and no adverse outcomes have been identified.
-Continuous support from a person who is present solely to provide support, is not a member of the woman’s own network, is experienced in providing labor support, and has at least a modest amount of training (such as a doula), appears beneficial.”
+According to a 2017 Cochrane Database Systematic Review, “Continuous support in labor may improve a number of outcomes for both [the birthing person] and baby, and no adverse outcomes have been identified.
+Continuous support from a person who is present solely to provide support, is not a member of the [person’s] own network, is experienced in providing labor support, and has at least a modest amount of training (such as a doula), appears beneficial.”

-The Birth Doula’s Contribution to Modern Maternity Care
+The Birth Doula’s Contribution to Modern Perinatal Care

-Research shows that women who use a birth doula are:
+Research shows that people who use a birth doula are:

 less likely to need Pitocin